mathias-goebel/mathias-goebel.github.io/2020-02-Prometheus/slides.md

 https://icinga.de.dariah.eu/cgi-bin/icinga/status.cgi?host=fontane-nb.dariah.eu

+--

+There is also a [Grafana Dashboard](https://metrics.gwdg.de/d/000000102/generic-dariah-stats?orgId=6) for server-internal properties…

+--

+…but we are still not inside of the application:

+How many amount of disk space is used for a single application?
+How often a single applications writes stack traces somewhere?

 ---

 ### White box

 [System](https://en.wikipedia.org/wiki/White_box_(software_engineering))
-* internals can be viewed, bur usually not altered
+* internals can be viewed, but usually not altered

 [Testing](https://en.wikipedia.org/wiki/White-box_testing)
 * tests internal structures or workings of an application